amareshwar3/MyHome/README.md

-# TrueHomes
+# MyHome

-TrueHomes is a MERN stack project designed to facilitate real estate management.
+MyHome is a MERN stack project designed to facilitate real estate management.
 The application allows users to list, search, and manage properties efficiently.

 ## Features